ryyppy/flow-guide/guidelines/README.md

 ## Function Headers

-In many situations, you will end up with some very complex function parameter lists or return types, which are getting messy to read after the addition of flow-types, if you don't stick to a guideline.
+In many cases you will end up with some very complex function parameter lists or return types, which are getting messy to read after the addition of flow-types, if you don't stick to a guideline.

-Here we will give some hints how to handle these situations appropriately.
+Here we will give some hints how to format these annotations appropriately.

 <a name="function-headers--complex-arguments"></a><a name="3.1"></a>
 - [3.1](#function-headers--complex-arguments) **Complex Arguments**: Try not to inline `Function` or `Object` definitions in function headers (especially for export functions).

   > Why?
-Because inlined Function / Object definitions are a nightmare to read
+Because inlined Function / Object definitions are subjectively hard to read
   > and most of the time explicitly defined types are easier to maintain.

   **Bad:**